 Felt in need of a healthy lunch, so heated up the last of my pea, potato and spinach soup and slurped it Thai-style whilst eating a healthy salad of avo, tomato, feta and the last minute addition of pomegranate seeds from a dried up old fruit on my window ledge.
 With a splash of olive oil and squeeze of lime this was delicious with a coriander garnish.
 Note: even when pomegranate skin is dried and shrunken looking, chances are the seeds inside will still be in perfect nick.

 Decided to tackle a job I hate, de-frosting the freezer above my fridge (I have another coffin-style one elsewhere but this is the one I use on a regular basis, almost daily).
 Once the defrosting is done, it’s actually quite nice to bring order to the cold cupboard, stacking meats on one side, fish on another, with frozen peas and spinach keeping them apart, my stash of breadcrumbs and sliced bread, butter and cheese (yes! cheese freezes perfectly, even Stilton) on the top shelf.
 I defrost the chicken I’d bought from Macken’s for supper.
 Still in my healthy mode, I decide to roast it and serve some with Greek/Turkish style beetroot.
-This is a very simple idea.
-Recipe coming soon to Recipes.
-Made another batch of plum and orange jam and delighted to say, another success; I’m sure adding the microplaned zest of half a lemon and all its juice really helps the setting process.
+Turkish Beetroot is a very simple and very successful idea.
+Made another batch of Plum and Orange Jam and delighted to say, another success; I’m sure adding the microplaned zest of half a lemon and all its juice really helps the setting process.

 Lunch on the hoof, smashed avocado on pitta toast with a splash of Tabasco, slivers of feta and a squeeze of lime.
 Stuck indoors trying to catch up on paperwork with a bit of cooking thrown in.
 Strip remaining chicken from the carcass and bones and make stock with a couple of chopped carrots and onion, small bunch of parsley and few crushed garlic cloves.
 The smell is probably driving my builders mad, in fact they are full of compliments for what I’m cooking; the grandsons favourite sloppy pasta dish, that begins by softening onion, adding finely diced carrot, then stock, simmering, covered, until the carrot is tender, adding a dusting of flour, stirring until disappeared then adding scraps of chicken and the rice shaped pasta (orzo) which has been boiling while I do all the other bits.